 '''

 caSigningNonce ATTRIBUTE ::= {

 WITH SYNTAX

 OCTET STRING

 EQUALITY MATCHING RULE

 octetStringMatch

 SINGLE VALUE

-ID
+TRUE

 { cabf-caSigningNonce }

+ΤD

 }

 cabf-caSigningNonce OBJECT IDENTIFIER ::= { cabf 41 }

 applicantSigningNonce ATTRIBUTE ::= {

 WITH SYNTAX

 OCTET STRING

 EQUALITY MATCHING RULE

 octetStringMatch

 SINGLE VALUE

-ID
+TRUE

+ΤD

 { cabf-applicantSigningNonce }

-}

-cabf-applicantSigningNonce OBJECT IDENTIFIER ::= { cabf 42 }

 '''

-The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
+cabf-applicantSigningNonce OBJECT IDENTIFIER ::= { cabf 42 } The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
+The CPS MAY specify a for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 The CA MAY include a wildcard character in the Subject Alternative Name Extension and Subject Common Name Field as the left-most character in the .onion Domain Name provided inclusion of the wildcard character complies with Section 3.2.2.6 of these Requirements.

-3. When a Certificate includes an FQDN where "onion" is in the right-most label of the Domain Name, the Domain Name shall not be considered an Internal Name provided that the Certificate was issued in compliance with this Appendix CB.
+3. When a Certificate includes an FQDN where "onion" is in the right-most label of the Domain Name, the Domain Name shall not be considered an Internal Name provided that the Certificate was issued in compliance with this Appendix B.